The Computerized Lectical Assessment System

 • Phase 10b: information that comes from different kinds of research and sources and needs to be evaluated before you use it to support arguments

-The rate of dictionary development has increased as what we learn about patterns in the acquisition of concepts is gradually integrated into our methods and technology.
+The rate of Dictionary development has increased as what we learn about patterns in the acquisition of concepts is gradually integrated into our methods and technology.
 For example, we have learned that there are regularities in the progression of verb conjugation within particular developmental levels and that, in some cases, new single-word Lectical Items typically don’t appear next to some conjunctions until the phase following the phase to which they have been assigned.
 When adequately regular, patterns like these allow a degree of automation in the curation process.
 (We call this process lexicating™.)
 The Lectical Dictionary is continuously monitored, refined, and added to by trained analysts.
-Over time, as we build new assessments in new subject areas, the Lectical Dictionary will become an increasingly comprehensive curated taxonomy of meanings.
+As we build new assessments in new subject areas, the Lectical Dictionary is becoming an increasingly comprehensive curated taxonomy of meanings.

-If you'd like to know more about CLAS or have ideas about how CLAS technology could enhance your work, please contact us.
+If you'd like to know more about CLAS, please contact us.

 Selected funders